 There is some research out there now illustrating that when gluten is broken down in the body, the peptides that it’s made up of (the proteins found in gluten) can activate opioid receptors in the body.
 These peptides are referred to as gluten exorphins and cannot be made in the body itself.
 Therefore, they have to come from outside substances.

-When active these opioid receptors trigger the pain/pleasure reward center in the brain and can lead to a strong addiction.
-Many don’t realize how strong this can be but for anything triggering it, you may be driven to keep consuming that substance to reap the same effects.
+When active, these opioid receptors trigger the pain/pleasure reward center in the brain and can lead to a strong addiction.
+Many don’t realize how strong this can be, but for anything triggering it, you may be driven to keep consuming that substance to reap the same effects.

 The Dangerous Effects Of Gluten Addiction

 Now you might be thinking, so what.
-Even if gluten is addictive, it’s not nearly as dangerous as being addicted to say cocaine or some other hard drug.
+Even if gluten is addictive, it’s not nearly as dangerous as being addicted to, say cocaine or some other hard drug.

 While that may be true, this doesn’t mean it shouldn’t get your attention.
 In fact, for a select group of people who are dealing with celiac disease, the fact is when you consume gluten, the proteins found in gluten can be very damaging to your digestive system.
-This can cause real issues that could lead to malabsorption, nutritional deficiencies and may long-lasting health problems.
+This can cause real issues that could lead to malabsorption, nutritional deficiencies, and long-lasting health problems.